 To become a field practicum site for CSSW, an organization must:

-- The agency must have an on-site, suitably qualified member of your staff to provide the student(s) with supervision.
-(For more information on qualifications, see next question.)
+- have an on-site, suitably qualified member of staff to provide the student(s) with supervision.

-- The agency must offer reasonable assignments and opportunities for learning, as determined by a member of the Field Department's staff.
+- offer reasonable assignments and opportunities for learning, as determined by a member of the Field Department’s staff.

-- The agency must arrange a site visit with one of our Directors—the one with the most appropriate field of practice.
+- arrange a site visit with one of our Directors—the one with the most appropriate field of practice.

 The Field Education Department requires that new field instructors receive training in how to meet the educational responsibilities involved in supervising M.S. students.
 To be eligible for training, a new field instructor:

 - must have been out of social work school for at least three years.

 - must be a licensed social worker (LMSW or LCSW).